Share at:

 Factor Emergency loan Credit card

-Access to funds Requires application and approval Immediate if card and available limit already exist
+Access to funds Usually requires an application and approval Immediate if you already have available credit

-Repayment structure Fixed installment in many cases Revolving balance, easier to carry longer than planned
+Repayment structure Fixed installment in many cases Revolving balance that can linger

 Fee risk Origination or lender fees may apply Late fees and cash advance fees may apply

-Budget control Clear payoff path if payment fits Easy to underpay and extend the debt
+Budget control More predictable if the payment fits your budget Easy to underpay and carry the balance

 • The expense is relatively small.